pankajchoudhury/AC-Lite/README.md

-# AC-Lite
+# AC-Lite: A Lightweight Image Captioning Model For Low-resource Assamese Language
-This repositery contaains the formula used to calculate FLOPs and Paramters reported in "AC-Lite: A Lightweight Image Captioning Model For Low-resource Assamese Language"
+This repo contaains the formula used to calculate FLOPs and Parameters reported in "AC-Lite: A Lightweight Image Captioning Model For Low-resource Assamese Language"